billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

 Install the `Azure.AI.OpenAI` NuGet package.
 It's in beta so you need to include prerelease.

-Add a Services folder, and create the following `OpenAIService` class:
+Add a `Services` folder in the root of the project, and create the following `OpenAIService` class:

 ```
-sing Azure.AI.OpenAI;
+using Azure.AI.OpenAI;
 using Azure;

 namespace OpenAIRecommendationAppBlazor.Services;